 Arts and crafts activities are great for children to partake in.
-Not just because it’s fun but because it improves their coordination as they often have to use both hands and several fingers.
-It also helps them to solve problems, practice patience, tolerance and also persistence.
+Not just because it’s fun, but because it improves their coordination as they often have to use both hands.
+It also helps them solve problems, practice patience, tolerance and persistence.
 Most importantly, it helps them release their creativity and express themselves.
 Allowing them to get creative can get pricey when you need to buy paintbrushes, clay, glue, glitter, tape, pencils, crayons, ribbons and everything else.
 And kids are notorious for giving up their old hobbies and replacing them with something new in a blink of an eye.
 So, affordable arts and crafts are something every parent needs.
 These crafts will give them all the benefits of arts and crafts without the massive price tag.

 What you need: 1 cup water, 1 cup flour, 2 tablespoons wood glue (optional), a base and strips of newspaper.

 Method: Mix the water and flour, add glue if using.
 Mix until it is mostly lump free.
 Make a base shape.
 Dip the newspaper strips in the gloopy mix and attach to the base.
 Continue until you are happy with the project.
 Allow to dry.
 Decorate as desired.

 Check out this page for some paper mâché ideas to try out.

 Origami is the Japanese art of folding paper into various shapes, objects and forms.
 This can be used to make anything from extravagant animals to simple book marks.
 Younger kids and beginners can start with the easier projects while older kids and adults can do something a little more complex.

 What you need: Sheets of multi-coloured paper

 Easy, Peasy and Fun has some great origami templates.